mislav/hub/CONTRIBUTING.md

 2. git 1.8+
 3. tmux & zsh (optional) - for running shell completion tests

-We will also require you to sign the [GitHub Contributor License Agreement](https://cla.github.com/) after you submit your first pull request to this project.
-The link to sign the agreement will be presented to you in the web interface of the pull request.

 ## What makes a good hub feature

 hub is a tool that wraps git to provide useful integration with GitHub.
 A new